carlahy/garden/modules/vienna/principles of planning and urbanism.md

 There are no City-States bordering each other, but (temporarily) Free Cities surrounded by feudal countryside.
 There is a stark contrast between urban and rural society.

 There are two settlement systems, "central-place'' and "mercantile''.
-There's functional segregation based on guilds (unlike Mediterranean cities of `factions').
+There's functional segregation based on guilds (unlike Mediterranean cities of factions).

 Merchants are clustering at "portus'' and then expanding.